brilraven/ZebrafishMotionCues/README.md

 ---

 ### Summary
-This repository contains the R code used in
+This repository contains the R code used in <a <em>Lemasson et al. 2018, Sci.
+Rep.</em>: Motion cues tune social influence in shoaling fish</a> (*In Press*).
-Lemasson, B., Tanner, C.J., Woodley, C., Threadgill, T., Qarqish, S., and Smith, D. 2018.
-Motion cues tune social influence in shoaling fish. *Sci.
-Rep.* - *In press*.

-The R code stored here is not comprehensive, but should provide enough transparency to replicate our methods.
+The R code stored here leans more towards a compact rather than comprehensive documentation of our methods (we can be a bit messy).
+The material none-the-less provides enough transparency to replicate our methods and findings.
 Some of the data wrangling that was done is not yet included, but may be added at a later date.
 The repository's contents should be self-explanatory based on a reading of the paper.
 All library packages are listed in one file (**PackagesAndGlobalSettings.txt**) and sourced from each R file.
 All code was last checked using **R** version 3.4.1.
 Feel free to contact us with any questions or concerns related to the material.